AD-lite24/NRIDA-Distress-Analyzer/README.md

 `pip install -r requirements.txt`

-or just use the environment.yml file to set up the environment
+or just use the environment.yml file to set up the environment.
+Ping me if dependencies still give issues.

 The model can be downloaded from the releases section.
 Modify the path to the file as required